Skip to content

 NameCheap Hosting Conclusion

-With capable performance, rock-bottom pricing in the initial term, and unrestricted bandwidth and storage, Namecheap presents quality hosting perfect for hobbyists websites or basic SMB sites anticipating limited growth.
-However, be prepared for more involved manual site management given barebones dashboards.
-And factor in renewal sticker shock kicking in after year one promotions expire.
+With capable performance, rock-bottom pricing initially, and unrestricted bandwidth and storage, Namecheap presents quality hosting perfect for hobbyist websites or basic SMB sites anticipating limited growth.
+However, be prepared for more involved manual site management, given barebones dashboards.
+And factor in renewal sticker shock kicking in after year-one promotions expire.

 This article was last updated on 21 November 2023

-*ALL PRICING WITHIN THIS ARTICLE WERE ACCURATE AT TIME OF WRITING.
-ALL STERLING (GBP) AND EURO (EUR) WERE CONVERTED FROM DOLLARS (USD) USING GOOGLE’S OWN CONVERTER.
+*ALL PRICING WITHIN THIS ARTICLE WERE ACCURATE AT THE TIME OF WRITING.
+ALL STERLING (GBP) AND EURO (EUR) WERE CONVERTED FROM DOLLARS (USD) USING GOOGLE’S CONVERTER.

 *ALL PLANS AND PACKAGES MADE BY NAMECHEAP ARE SUBJECT TO CHANGE BY NAMECHEAP THEMSELVES.